 Now Deal with Your Future Care

-If you are in your 40s or 50s this is the best time to plan for the financial costs and burdens of aging.
+If you are in your 40s or 50s, this is the best time to plan for planning the financial costs and burdens of aging.
 You should already have in place savings plans like a 401(k) 403(b) IRA or SEP.
 You need to protect those assets from your future long-term care needs.
 In addition, your plan will reduce the burdens placed on your children and their families in addition to protecting assets.

-In addition to the legal documents above you should have a Long-Term Care policy in place.
+In addition to the legal documents above, you should have a Long-Term Care policy in place.
 Since you must health qualify in order to buy a plan, do so before your health starts to change.
-Each insurance company has different underwriting standards so be sure to speak with a specialist in this area and not a general insurance agent or financial advisor who will have much-limited knowledge.
+Each insurance company has different underwriting standards, so be sure to speak with a specialist in this area and not a general insurance agent or financial advisor who will have much-limited knowledge.

 Just remember, all family members are on the same team.
 Advance conversation and planning will make it easier for everyone.